Fiber Optics

 • APPLICATIONS

 Temperature Sensing – Fiber optic temperature sensing requires coatings and sheathings that are minimally affected by temperature.
-With the right polymer protection, sensors can work at peak efficiency from cryogenic temperatures up to 260 °C (500 °F).
+With the right polymer protection, sensors can work at peak efficiency from cryogenic temperatures up to 500 °F (260 °C).

 • PRODUCTS

 Aeos™ ePTFE Tubing – This expanded PTFE product is our most flexible tubing.
-This innovative creation provides protection from aggressive chemicals, reduces microbend-induced attenuations, and is particularly suited for applications requiring porosity and breathability.
+This innovative product provides protection from aggressive chemicals, reduces bend-induced attenuations, and is particularly suited for applications requiring porosity and breathability.

-Convoluted – Where flexibility is important, this tubing contains multiple convolutes in series resulting in a highly flexible and maneuverable tubing material.
-Commonly called flexible conduit, this tubing provides a low friction protective covering against abrasion.
+Convoluted Tubing – Where flexibility is important, this tubing contains multiple convolutes in series, resulting in a highly flexible and maneuverable tubing material.
+Commonly called flexible conduit, this tubing provides a low-friction protective covering against abrasion.

 Custom Fillers – Providing greater specialization for your application, fillers allow the properties of base polymer tubing to be further tailored.
 Common options available include bismuth and barium for added visibility under fluoroscopy and x-ray, carbon fiber to improve crush resistance and electrical dissipation, and glass to enhance bonding and reduce longitudinal change.